gsmfnc/StaRS2D_course/lesson_02_proportional_control/lesson_2_proportional_control.md

 ![a6_phase1.png](imgs/a6_phase1.png)

-### Phase 2: Lose altitude
+### Phase 2: Lose height

 This phase starts when the $x$-coordinate of Starship is below $100$ pixels.
 Therefore, we set the variable <em>phase</em> equal to $2$ when such a condition is verified together with <em>phase</em> itself being equal to $1$.
-We do so to avoid that for some reason we go back to phase $2$ when we are in phase $3$ or $4$ (even though, switch to a previous phase may be useful in case of unexpected events).
+We do so to avoid that for some reason we go back to phase $2$ when we are in phase $3$ or $4$ (even though, switch to a previous phase may be useful in case of unexpected events...).

-We will start losing altitude by reducing the desired vertical velocity to
+We will start losing height by reducing the desired vertical velocity to
 $-0.5$ pix/sec.
-Also, since we are getting closer to the re-entry tower, we start slowing down by reducing Starship's angle to $10$ degrees.
+Also, since we are getting closer to the re-entry tower, we start reducing the horizontal velocity by reducing Starship's angle to $10$ degrees.

 ![a7_phase2.png](imgs/a7_phase2.png)

-### Phase 3: Keep altitude and reduce angle
+### Phase 3: Keep height and reduce angle

-This phase start when we have lost sufficient altitude, that is when we reached
+This phase start when we have lost sufficient height , that is when we
-$y=0$.
+$y$-coordinate of Starship is equal to zero.

-Having $y=0$ is ideal as it is the altitude of our landing point.
+Having $y=0$ is ideal as it is the height of our landing point, so we want to keep such a value.
 Up until now, we defined the thrust command with respect to a desired velocity.
 To keep doing that, we will define our desired velocity proportionally to our desired $y$-coordinate.
-For example, we can say that $V_yd=0.1(0-env.getStarshipYPosition())$.
+For example, we can say that our desired velocity is $0.1(0-y)$, where $0.1$ is the proportional gain.
 In such a way, our desired velocity will be positive when the $y$-coordinate is below 0 pixels and negative otherwise.
-Also, the more the $y$-coordinate is "far" from $0$, the larger (positive or negative) vertical speed we will require.
+Also, the more the $y$-coordinate is "far" from $0$, the larger (positive or negative) vertical speed we will demand.

 ![a8_phase3.png](imgs/a8_phase3.png)

-### Phase 4: Keep altitude and further reduce angle
+### Phase 4: Keep height and further reduce angle

 This final phase starts when we are very close to the re-entry tower, hence when the $x$-coordinate is below $10$ pixels.

-The control objective is the same as before, we want to keep the altitude to zero.
+The control objective is the same as before, we want to keep the height to zero.
 Moreover, we require an angle of $0.3$ degree so that the horizontal velocity lies inside the requirements for a successfull landing.

 ![a9_phase4.png](imgs/a9_phase4.png)

-## Exercises

-2. Implement a y-position controller instead of a y-velocity controller.

-3. Implement a omega controller instead of a theta controller.
+**Exercise 3.**
+We have implement a thrust command controller based on desired vertical velocities.
+Try to implement a controller that is based on the $y$-position rather than
+$V_y$.
+In this case, you can ask to reach $y=0$ right from the beginning and then just keep moving horizontally towards the re-entry tower.

+**Exercise 4.**
+The thrust angle command allows convergence to desired $\theta$ angles.
+Try to define the desired $\theta$ based on a desired $x$-velocity.
+In such a way, you have direct control of the horizontal speed of Starship.

+**Exercise 5.**
+Add an additional "emergency" phase that you activate as soon as you reach phase
+$2$.
-4. Suppose that for emergency reasons, once you reached phase 2, Starship needs to go back to $y=300$.
+During the emergency phase, Starship needs to go back to $y=300$ pixels.
 After doing so, you can finalize the landing.